russ-lewis/timechess/database_design.md

    INTEGER    gameID FOREIGN KEY (games.id)
    INTEGER(3) num    NOT NULL
    CHAR       color  NOT NULL
-   VARCHAR(5) move   NOT NULL   # use standard encoding.
-Worst case: Naxb3,0-0-0  Special cases: WhRes BlRes Draw.
+   VARCHAR(7) move   NOT NULL   # use standard encoding (except that you can *PREFIX* with ~ to indicate an invalidated move).
+Worst case: cxd8=Q  Special cases: WhRes BlRes Draw.
 No "notes", such as "+" (for Check), "e.p.", or commentary.